-Most of the Minimal Wave bands recorded in their home studios and created their own album artwork, which naturally paved the way for a D.I.Y. aesthetic to emerge.
-Generally, the musicians were influenced by avant-garde movements such as futurism and constructivism as well as by the literature of science fiction and existentialism.
-They had an innovative, unique approach to music-making, which was less polished than the music that appeared on mainstream charts during the same time period.
+Most of the Minimal Wave bands recorded in their home studios and created their own album artwork, which naturally paved the way for a DIY aesthetic to emerge.
+Generally, the musicians were influenced by avant-garde movements such as futurism and constructivism, as well as by the literature of science fiction and existentialism.
+They had an innovative approach to music-making that was less polished than the music in the mainstream charts during the same time period.

-These musicians made electronic, synthesizer, and experimental “music of intelligence and feeling” around the world and many collaborated on music together via the mail.
-The Canadian fanzine CLEM (Contact List Of Electronic Music) was very influential in creating a worldwide community for this type of music, before digital technology and the internet came into play.
-It was a directory of artists, organizations, radio stations, magazines, and record labels throughout the world.
-Through CLEM, musicians were able to collaborate via the mail by sending their recorded music on cassette to both fellow musicians and labels around the world.
-A result of one of these collaborations, between Henk Wallays (Belgium) and Tara Cross (Brooklyn, NY) made this 20 best list.
-The track is called ‘Like I Am, Comme Je Suis’.
+These musicians made electronic, synthesizer and experimental “music of intelligence and feeling” around the world, and many collaborated on music together via mail.
+The Canadian fanzine CLEM (Contact List Of Electronic Music) was influential in creating a global community for this type of music before digital technology and the internet came into play.
+Through this directory of artists, organizations, radio stations, magazines and record labels, musicians were able to collaborate by sending their recorded music on cassette to both fellow musicians and labels around the world; a result of one of these collaborations, between Henk Wallays in Belgium and Tara Cross in Brooklyn, made this list.

 “What was once attractive became boring and resulted in a dramatic clash between authenticity and artifice.”